Harindev-ID/Basic-HTML-and-HTML5/README.md

-# Finish Basic-HTML-and-HTML5 Course on Freecodecammp
+# Finish Responsive Web Design Course on Freecodecammp
-Complete the HTML and HTML5 course from freecodecamp in less than 3 days.
+Complete the HTML and HTML5 course from freecodecamp in less than 1 days.
+Complete Basic CSS in 1 day